ucsb-cs148-f21/project-t10-animelist/team/sprint03/lab06-part1.md

 - Since last meeting, I was busy with other classwork and didn't get much done.
 Today I will work on rating system data structure issue with alberto.
 By next meeting, that issue will be done by and I will add deployment instructions.

+## Hardy
+- Since last meeting I worked with Rowan to work on pagination issue.
+For today I will ocntinue working on the issue to finish it.
+Before next meeting, I will work on profile system design.